 - Are my open rates falling into single digits?

 There are a lot of numbers in your Klaviyo account, so you might be wondering what good deliverability looks like.
-When we are advising customers on deliverability we look at the following ranges for key email metrics.
+When we advise customers on deliverability we look at the following ranges for key email metrics.

-You should monitor these ranges based on the last 3 campaigns you have sent.
+Monitor these ranges based on the last three campaigns you have sent.
 If the averages fall in the yellow or red ranges, you should take action.

 How to Monitor Key Metrics

-- Campaign Trends: This is your main report where you can monitor opens, clicks, bounces, and spam.
+Use the following key metrics to evaluate your deliverability performance.
+These can be found by navigating to your Campaign Trend Report.
+This is your main report where you can monitor opens, clicks, bounces, and spam.

 - Unique Open Rates: the number of individuals opening your email divided by the number of recipients (as opposed to total opens, which measure the total number of times an email was opened)